Learning to rank: Evaluation measures

 Both of these metrics are based on the assumption that the user is more likely to stop looking at search results after examining a more relevant document, than after a less relevant document.

 Approaches

+Learning to Rank approaches are often categorized using one of three approaches: pointwise (where individual documents are ranked), pairwise (where pairs of documents are ranked into a relative order), and listwise (where an entire list of documents are ordered).

 Tie-Yan Liu of Microsoft Research Asia has analyzed existing algorithms for learning to rank problems in his book Learning to Rank for Information Retrieval.
 He categorized them into three groups by their input spaces, output spaces, hypothesis spaces (the core function of the model) and loss functions: the pointwise, pairwise, and listwise approach.
 In practice, listwise approaches often outperform pairwise approaches and pointwise approaches.
 This statement was further supported by a large scale experiment on the performance of different learning-to-rank methods on a large collection of benchmark data sets.

 In this section, without further notice, $x$ denotes an object to be evaluated, for example, a document or an image, $f(x)$ denotes a single-value hypothesis, $h(\cdot)$ denotes a bi-variate or multi-variate function and $L(\cdot)$ denotes the loss function.